asmarchioli/asmarchioli/README.md

 ## About Me
 Welcome to my profile.
 I'm Alexandre da Silva Marchioli, a programmer, writer, musician, and student of Data Science and Artificial Intelligence.

+I study at the State University of Londrina in Brazil, where I was born.
+I plan to go to other countries to study and improve my programming skills and my English.

 I've studied various programming languages on my own and through courses, such as JavaScript, PHP, and Python, as well as HTML 5 and CSS.
 I've created automation projects with Python to reduce repetitive activities and save time.
 I've developed virtual robots (chatbots) for the Discord platform using Node.js.

 Currently, I am engaged in process automation and RPA projects using Python.
 Additionally, I develop dashboards with Power BI to facilitate the visualization of key data.
 I also create chatbots for platforms such as Discord, WhatsApp, and others, enabling more efficient and interactive communication.